• Skip to primary navigation

 The Dawes ArboretumNewark

-Over 12 miles of hiking trails and a four-mile Auto Tour help guide you through our plant collections, gardens and natural areas.
+Over 12 miles of hiking trails and a four-mile Auto Tour help guide you through the plant collections, gardens, and natural areas.
 The Japanese Garden, a Conifer Glen, flowering trees and shrubs, Dawes Lake and beautiful vistas are just a few of the highlights you'll discover.
 Dedicated to increasing the love and knowledge of trees, history and the natural world through beautiful grounds and educational programs are held throughout the year.

 Punderson State ParkNewbury